-A nationally uniform 911 data system can provide 911 and community leaders with essential information to assist with strategic planning, governance decisions and operational improvements at all levels of the nation’s 911 systems.
-While 911 data is regularly collected, challenges exist in comparing non-standardized data across states.
+A nationally uniform 911 data system can provide 911 and community leaders with this essential information.
+It will assist with strategic planning, governance decisions and operational improvements at all levels of the nation’s 911 systems.
+While 911 data is regularly collected, challenges still exist in comparing data across states and even jurisdictions.

 1. Data uniformity